timschreiber/timschreiber.github.com/_posts/2015-01-26-persistence-ignorant-asp-net-identity-with-patterns-part-3.md

         }
     }

 The entity-specific repository classes extend the generic repository class and implement the entity-specific repository interfaces from the Domain Layer.
-Let’s add the following three classes to the `Repositories` folder:
+Let's add the following three classes to the `Repositories` folder:

 ######ExternalLoginRepository.cs######